 We must first understand what the patient’s current injury is.

-Do they have a disc bulge/herniation?
+Do they have a current disc bulge or herniation?
 Do they have sciatica?
 Do they have stenosis?
 Do they have a fracture in the spine?

 What is the current mechanical state of their spine and how does the pain present itself?